 "Book 3 picks up almost exactly where the last book left off, but could easily stand on its own.
 You donít have to know the other books to jump right into this one.
 The romance between the bandit and his pedlar is tender and sweet as they grow with each other.
 The Land of Night is an enjoyable and rich read."

-There are more reader reviews of posted at Torquere Press's review board.
+There are more reader reviews of posted at Torquere Press's review forum.
 Some snippets:

 "...This epic fantasy is gripping and beautifully written.
 Kirby has created a wondrous world, her description vivid, her story telling skill remarkable and her characters simply leap from the pages..."

 "...I am so sorry to see this trilogy come to an end.
 The final installment was as great as the other two.
 Kirby Crow's characters are well developed and the circumstances that they found themselves in is interesting and the world of Nemerl a great fantasy that can be understood in terms of different cultures and climates on our real world..."